necatiarslan/aws-ai-assistant/README_MCP.md

 # Model Context Protocol (MCP) Server Guide

-The MCP server in this repository allows external tools, AI agents (like Antigravity, Windsurf), or other VS Code instances to leverage the AWS AI capabilities built into the **Goggles: AWS AI Assistant** extension.
+The MCP server in this repository allows external tools, AI agents (like Antigravity, Windsurf), or other VS Code instances to leverage the AWS AI capabilities built into the **Awsflow: AWS AI Assistant** extension.

 ## 1. Prerequisites

-*   **Extensions**: [Goggles: AWS AI Assistant](https://marketplace.visualstudio.com/items?itemName=NecatiARSLAN.aws-ai-assistant) installed and active.
+*   **Extensions**: [Awsflow: AWS AI Assistant](https://marketplace.visualstudio.com/items?itemName=NecatiARSLAN.awsflow) installed and active.
 *   **AWS Setup**: Credentials configured locally (via `~/.aws/credentials` or environment variables) with permissions to perform desired AWS operations.
 *   **Runtime**: [Node.js](https://nodejs.org/) installed on your machine.

 ## 2. Starting the Server

 1. Open the Command Palette (`Cmd+Shift+P`).
-2. Run the command: `Goggles: Start MCP Server`.
+2. Run the command: `Awsflow: Start MCP Server`.
-3. A new terminal labeled `Aws AI Assistant MCP 1` will appear.
+3. A new terminal labeled `Awsflow MCP 1` will appear.
 4. The extension will start a TCP bridge listening on `127.0.0.1:37114`.

 ## 3. MCP Server Manager (GUI)

 Prefer a UI?
-Open the Command Palette and run `Goggles: MCP Management` to launch the MCP Server Manager view.
+Open the Command Palette and run `Awsflow: MCP Management` to launch the MCP Server Manager view.
 From there you can:

 * Start, stop, or check the MCP bridge status.
 * Set the bridge host and port without touching environment variables.